Stevecmd/aws-bootcamp-cruddur-2024/journal/week6.md

   conn.close()

 ```
-change the file permissions using: chmod u+x backend-flask/bin/db/test
+change the file permissions using: `chmod u+x backend-flask/bin/db/test`

-The next step is to create a health check of our backend-flask container
+The next step is to create a health check of our `backend-flask` container
-add the following code inside the app.py and remove the rollbar test
+add the following code inside the app.py and optionally remove the rollbar test.

 ```
 @app.route('/api/health-check')